deusx7/deusx7.github.io/Posts/THM/Writeups/VulNet_Internal/VulNet_Internal.md

 ![](attachments/20240405165904.png)

-They say we can find the token in logs\teamcity-server.log file.
+It is stated that we can find the token in logs\teamcity-server.log file.

 Going back to the machine